frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

   - [ ] "copy" icon for copy midi placed closer to the chords

   - [ ] "random" icon for random progression

+- [ ] intro overlay

+  - [x] create overlay with "click anywhere to continue" and basic feature notes

+  - [ ] hotkeys for opening menu or changing settings and show on overlay

+  - [ ] arrows that point to the various features (maybe an option for "take me on a tour" with "next" button that moves arrow)

+  - [ ] bring the overlay back up with a "?" that is highlighted when the user first clicks out of the overlay

 - [x] dark mode